Audrey is a cook who loves creating new flavors by tweaking recipes to include healthier ingredients.

 BBQ Heat Methods

-- Make the dressing - In a blender or food processor, combine the dressing ingredients except the oil.
+- Make the dressing.
+In a blender or food processor, combine the dressing ingredients except for the oil.
 Mix until all is well blended.
 With the blender or the food processor running, add the oil slowly to blend in and make a nice, smooth dressing.